 Since April 2001, Mr. Rabiňák has acted as the Member of the Board of Directors of the Issuer responsible for corporate banking.
-Mr. Rabiňák was appointed the Vice-Chairman of the Board of Directors and Deputy Chief Executive Officer of the Issuer on 1 January 2015.
 Mr. Rabiňák graduated from the Institute of Chemical Technology in Prague.
-Prior to being appointed to the Board of Directors of the Issuer, Mr. Rabiňak worked at Citibank a.s. for nine years.
-Mr. Rabiňák is a member of the Supervisory Board of Nadace dřevo pro život (Wood for Life Foundation), a member of the Administrative Board of Junior Achievement, o.p.s. and a member of the Advisory Board of Raiffeisen-Leasing s.r.o. and Chairman of Corporate Products Committee and member of Project Steering Committee.
+Prior to being appointed to the Board of Directors of the Issuer, Mr. Rabiňák worked at Citibank a.s. for nine years.
+Mr. Rabiňák is a member of the Supervisory Board of Nadace dřevo pro život (Wood for Life Foundation), a member of the Administrative Board of Junior Achievement, o.p.s. and a member of the Advisory Board of Raiffeisen-Leasing s.r.o.